12 Best Project Management Software For Startup Companies

 - Resource Management

-Price: At a price tag just shy of $10/user/mo, Wrike is an affordable solution for budding teams.
+Price: At a price tag just shy of $10/user/mo, Wrike is an affordable solution for budding software development teams everywhere.

 Trello is considered one of the best project management tools because Tello users enjoy: